 Why do I have to put down a deposit?
 Do you give refunds?

 Our time is valuable, and so is yours.
 Our company’s dedication to our work translates directly into the quality of service we provide our clients.
 We are committed to presenting you with a high level of personal service, including addressing your concerns and honoring your time by giving you plenty of ours.
 SAPPS testing fees depend on the complexity of the private matter and the testing location.
 Tests for businesses and government agencies will be negotiated separately.

 Refunds or partial refunds due to cancellations may be authorized depending on the circumstance.

 We accept cash and major credit cards with the convenience of PayPal services offered directly from our website.

 Can the use of medications affect my test results?

 Prescribed medication does not affect the validity or outcome of the polygraph results.
 Get a good night’s rest and take your medication as prescribed.
 Any issues will be discussed with the examiner in the pre-test phase of your polygraph examination.

 Can a pregnant woman be tested?

-Based on the American Polygraph Association of Standards and Principles of Practice, we will not conduct examinations on pregnant examinees on a case by case basis.
+Based on the American Polygraph Association of Standards and Principles of Practice, we will conduct examinations on pregnant examinees on a case by case basis.
 A consultation is needed to determine if the woman is amenable at that particular time for a polygraph.